 Distinctions between oral surgeons and Endodontists are pretty complicated.
 Oral surgeons are commonly known as maxillofacial surgeons and focus on treatments dealing with the jaw, mouth, and entire face.
 On the other hand, an endodontist specializes in treating infections of the dental pulp and the roots of your teeth.
 If you wish to learn about the distinction between these two professionals, please continue reading this article for more information.

-Oral surgeons are specialists working in conjunction with general dentists to provide patients exceptional and intensive care for complicated issues of the face and mouth.
+Oral surgeons are specialists working in conjunction with general dentists to provide patients with exceptional and intensive care for complicated issues of the face and mouth.
 Oral surgeons often receive referrals from general dentists when some treatments are beyond their scope.

-Oral surgeons treat patients with damaged or impacted teeth, perform bone grafts and sinus lifts for dental implant placement, surgical tooth extraction, and TMJ surgery.
+Oral surgeons treat patients with damaged or impacted teeth, and perform bone grafts and sinus lifts for dental implant placement, surgical tooth extraction, and TMJ surgery.
 In addition, if dentists notice suspicious growths in the mouth of their patients, they refer them for further diagnosis and treatment for oral cancer to oral surgeons.

 The dentist near you performs oral cancer screening when you visit them for routine checkups.
 If they notice suspicious growths or precancerous lesions in your mouth, they try to diagnose the condition as soon as possible because treating oral cancer early is the optimal way to eliminate this devastating disease from your body.